 Felony Possession of Marijuana in Okaloosa County

 Felony possession of marijuana is any amount of marijuana that is 20 or more grams in total weight.
-Unlike the misdemeanor possession charge, felony possession comes with a potential for 5 years in the Florida Department of Corrections along with up to a $5,000 fine.
+Unlike the misdemeanor possession charge, felony possession comes with a potential for five years in the Florida Department of Corrections along with up to a $5,000 fine.

 An old drug that has recently made quite a comeback in Okaloosa County is heroin.
 Heroin is derived from the Asian opium poppy plant and is considered synthesized morphine.
 Heroin use is on the rise and law enforcement is out in full force to eliminate this drug in Okaloosa County.

 This is a Schedule I drug, which means it has a high potential for abuse and has no currently accepted medical use in treatment.
-Heroin possession is a third degree felony and the penalties can be up to 5 years in the Florida Department of Corrections along with up to $5,000 in fines.
+Heroin possession is a third degree felony and the penalties can be up to five years in the Florida Department of Corrections along with up to $5,000 in fines.

 Trafficking in controlled substances is an automatic prison sentence if convicted.
 The problem with trafficking is that even a small amount for personal use can justify a trafficking charge.
 The schedule, type, and amount of drug alleged will dictate the length of prison sentence you will face.
-A trafficking conviction means a prison sentence between 3 and 30 years.
+A trafficking conviction means a prison sentence between three and 30 years.
 To prove trafficking, the state must show that you possessed, sold, purchased, manufactured, or delivered an illegal, controlled substance.

 How are drugs classified in Okaloosa County?

 All known narcotics are classified in schedules.
 Florida Statute §893.03 dictates the scheduled class for each drug.
 The class is determined by the potency and potential for addiction.
 For a more in-depth look at Florida’s take on drug class schedules, click here.